prasanthn/django-dcors/README.md

 ## Django CORS

-Django cors is a Django middleware for enabling CORS.
+Django cors is a Django middleware for enabling Cross-Origin Resource Sharing (CORS).

-The package also includes a decorator for generating JSONP output from view functions.
+TODO: Deal with HTTP_ACCESS_CONTROL_REQUEST_HEADERS in pre-flight request.